chrisgrieser/obsidian-theme-design-utilities/README.md

 <img src="https://user-images.githubusercontent.com/73286100/144731519-2f64352e-5264-45c3-bb3c-eb05c56a8322.png" alt="image" width=25%>

 ### Garble Text
 Garbles all text in the whole app.
-Ungarbles elements that are hovered.
+"Ungarbles" elements that are hovered.
 This way you can share screenshots while maintaining privacy.

 ### `.foobar` Test Class
 This command adds/removes a test class `.foobar` to the DOM-element `.app-container`.
 This way you can quickly toggle some CSS on-and-off for debugging purposes, without having to enable/disable a snippet.